microsoft/PSRule/docs/commands/PSRule/en-US/Set-PSRuleOption.md

 ### -NotProcessedWarning

-Sets the option `Execution.NotProcessedWarning`.
+Sets the `Execution.NotProcessedWarning` option.
 The `Execution.NotProcessedWarning` option determines if a warning is generated when an object is not processed by any rule.
 See about_PSRule_Options for more information.

 ```yaml
 Type: Boolean